pactflow/pact-protobuf-plugin/README.md

 #### `additionalIncludes` [string or list\<string\>]

-Additional includes to add to the Protocol buffers compiler.
-Each value will be added verbatim to the command line using `-I`.
+Additional directories to include to add to the Protocol buffers compiler to search for proto files.
+Each value will be added verbatim to the protoc command line using `-I`. **THESE ARE DIRECTORIES NOT FILES!**

 ### Specifying configuration values in the tests